Poor cash flow – How to recognize it and how you can make sure it won’t be a problem

-We know that the majority of small businesses fail within the first five years, but a recent study by U.S. Bank drilled down into the reasons why this occurs.
-In their study, they found that 82% of the time, poor cash flow management or poor understanding of cash flow contributes to the failure of a small business.
+We know that the majority of small businesses fail within the first five years, but a study by Jessie Hagen, previously with U.S. Bank, drilled down into the reasons why this occurs.
+In her study, she found that 82% of the time, poor cash flow management or poor understanding of cash flow contributed to the failure of a small business.

 Why Small Businesses Fail

-According to research done by U.S. Bank and cited on the SCORE/Counselors to America’s Small Business, the reason small businesses fail overwhelmingly includes cash flow issues.
+According to research done by Jessie Hagen, formerly with U.S. Bank, and cited on the SCORE, the reason small businesses fail overwhelmingly includes cash flow issues.
 This includes poor cash flow management and poor understanding of cash flow, starting out with too little money, and lack of a developed business plan.

 - 82% – Poor cash flow management skills/poor understanding of cash flow